lukes/nano-stream-ws/README.md

 ## Usage

-You first start the stream of socket data from [nano-stream-x](https://github.com/lukes/nano-stream-x) and then then start the websocket server.
+You first start the stream of socket data from [nano-stream-x](https://github.com/lukes/nano-stream-x) and then start the websocket server.

 ### Start the stream